SQL Relay is a powerful database connection management solution.

 Load Balancing - distributes load over replicated or clustered databases

-Query Routing and Filtering - conditionally sends queries to one database or another
+Query Routing - conditionally sends queries to one database or another

 Database Support - a wide variety of commercial and open-source databases are supported